ExclamationLabs/connector-microsoft-graph/README.md

 This connector will no longer work, because MS Azure AD Graph API has reached end-of-life, currently deprecated and is to be retired June 30.
 2023.

+This method does not create the employeeOrgData or passwordProfile objects to avoid the error "Unable to update the specified properties for on-premises mastered Directory Sync objects".
+If the customer creates accounts in AD and synchronizes those accounts with the cloud.
+If this is the case the customer should not manage these objects through the OP.
+The affected Attributes are:
+*  COST_CENTER
+*  DIVISION
+*  \_\_PASSWORD\_\_
+*  FORCE_CHANGE_PASSWORD_NEXT_SIGN_IN
+*  FORCE_CHANGE_PASSWORD_NEXT_SIGN_IN_WITH_MFA

 ## Configuration properties

 - See src/test/resources/__bcon__development__exclamation_labs__microsoft_graph.properties for an example